webhintio/hint/docs/contributor-guide/how-to/connector.md

 implement events such as `fetch::end`.

-For a connector to be considered "full", it needs to send at least [all the events listed here](./events.md).
+For a connector to be considered "full", it needs to send at least [the events listed here](./events.md).
 Additionally it needs to pass all the [common tests](#how-to-test-a-full-connector).

 ## Develop a "full" connector